campudus/tableaux/README.md

 ## Feature Flags

 Feature flags are used to enable or disable certain features.
-They have to be configured in the configuration file.Feature flags are:
+They have to be configured in the configuration file.
+Feature flags are:

 - `isRowPermissionCheckEnabled`: Enable or disable row permission checks (default: false)
 - `isPublicFileServerEnabled`: Enable or disable the public file server.
 If enabled, files are accessible without authentication (default: false)